 Some dogs would prefer their own space so buying a sleeping bag for your dog might be wise.
 There are various great options available, and I have even used a few with Woody.
 The one I like and the only one Woody seems to love is from Ruffwear on Amazon.

 Woody would prefer to sleep next to me and inside my sleeping bag when it’s a little too cold.
 For those trips where it’s not as cold like during a summer camping trip I tend to see Woody starting the night next to me.
 When he gets too warm next to me, he will retreat to his little sleeping bag for the rest of the night.

 Dog sleeping bags and travel beds will be a great addition to your dog camping gear.
-The one I use has a very durable fabric which is very easy to clean, is water resistant and will dry very fast when out in the wilderness.
+The one I use has a very durable fabric that is very easy to clean, is water-resistant, and will dry very fast when out in the wilderness.
 It weighs on around 2lb so is very lightweight for hiking and backpacking, you will also be able to roll it up into a small bag for carrying.

 I take Woody’s sleeping bag with us when we go for picnics as he likes to sleep on it after playing games and a little chase around the park.

 Some of the tips I am listing for dogs are similar to the ones for people looking at how to stay warm in their tents.
 This tip though is a carbon copy and strongly suggests reading my other tips for people.